-Potential Three-Quarter Cent Sales Tax Measure on November 2020 Ballot
+Potential 3/4-Cent Sales Tax Measure on the November 3, 2020 Ballot

 With expenditures anticipated to outpace available resources in the near future, the City is taking steps to ready itself for this fiscal challenge.
 One of these steps is identifying new locally-controlled revenue streams to ensure the City can continue to provide and improve on existing service levels community members have come to expect and appreciate over the last 30 years.

 - What type of measure is being considered?

 - How much would the measure generate?

 - How would the funding be used?

 - Can the State or County divert the funds from Diamond Bar?